Aquilegia (Columbine) Collection - 6 plants

 Aquilegia (Columbine) 6 plant Collection

-6 plants (9cm), 1 of each - Aquilegia Dorothy Rose, Aquilegia Red Hobbit, Aquilegia Nora Barlow, Aquilegia Yellow Queen, Aquilegia Ruby Port, Aquilegia caerulea Blue Star. ** Pictures for illustration only.
+6 plants (9cm), 1 of each - Aquilegia Rose Queen, Aquilegia Red Hobbit, Aquilegia Nora Barlow, Aquilegia Yellow Queen, Aquilegia Ruby Port, Aquilegia caerulea Blue Star. ** Pictures for illustration only.

 An unbelievable collection of some of the best Columbine varieties, to brighten up even the most troublesome of gardens.
 All Aquilegias have wonderful foliage that emerges early in the year, creating mounds of bright green.
 When you see their foliage appear in the garden, spring is just around the corner!

 **Some varieties may vary from those described according to availability at time of order, but will be of equal or greater value and will all be named varieties, and chosen to provide a range of colour.

 Aquilegia ‘Red Hobbit' is a compact version of the popular Aquilegia ‘Crimson Star'.
 This is a low-growing, bushy, clump-forming columbine that typically rises to only 30-40cm tall when in flower.
 Large, up facing, long-spurred, two-tone flowers with star-like, creamy white corollas and with crimson red sepals and spurs.
 Bushy yellow stamens add a third colour.
 It flowers in late spring.
 The almost fern-like, basal green foliage with a bluish tinge is somewhat suggestive of Thalictrum.